 When you decide to rent an apartment, credit score is typically a concern for most tenants.
 A low credit score could mean paying a higher deposit, higher rent or being denied an apartment altogether!
-Since applying for an apartment is already a time-consuming and potentially expensive task, it’s important to do a little bit of research ahead of time.
+Since applying for an apartment is already a time-consuming and potentially expensive task, it’s important to do a little bit of research ahead of time to learn the answer to the question, "What credit score do I need to rent an apartment?"

 The Magic Line